atweel/diagnostics/readme.md

 ## Contacts

-If you have any questions or suggestions about this project, please forward them to eduard@stackeat.com.
+If you've got any questions or suggestions about this project, please forward them to eduard@stackeat.com.
 Will be happy to hear from you.